TencentCloud/cluster-api-provider-tencent/README.md

 #### 2. prepare and install secret

-There's a templet yaml file for the secret:
+There's a template yaml file for the secret:
 ```
 # cat config/yaml/tencent-cloud-api-secret.yaml
 apiVersion: v1